 The town of Lome holds one of the largest Voodoo markets, which sells a variety of ritual supplies, from herbs to crystals to candles, that Voudon practitioners use as part of their work.
 You’ll also find “Fetishes,” which include animal hides, bones, severed limbs, etc., used for protection, healing, warding, etc. Those interested in healing from the Boko (Voudon sorcerers) can seek their service at the market.

 Grab your ticket to your magical journey today!

 Don’t these places to visit for witchy things sound fabulous?
 So book your ticket today and get started on your magical adventure.
-Connect with our like-minded magical people in our Travel Wise community and search for itineraries that match up with the location you’re looking to create spells at.
-We recommend the bus, train, or airplane, as a broomstick is bound to get uncomfortable soon.
+Connect with our like-minded magical people in our Travel-Wise community and search for itineraries that match the location you’re looking to create spells.
+We recommend the bus, train, or airplane, as a broomstick will soon get uncomfortable.